How to verify your domain

 No. We recommend that you leave them in place.
 Google specifically may go back and periodically recheck your verification.
 If you have removed the files, tags, or records the verification will fail and you will lose some control and functionality.
 Other platforms may do the same periodic recheck.
 Your best bet is to keep all verification methods in place.

-How do you verify a domain?
+How do you verify your domain?

 Typically, domain verification can be accomplished in 3 ways.
 We’ve ranked them from easiest to hardest.